microsoft/FluidFramework/docs/content/docs/testing/testing.md

 The Azure Fluid Relay client can also connect to a local Tinylicious instance.
 This allows you to use a single client type between tests against live and local service instances, where the only difference is the configuration used to create the client.

+About this code note:

+* The values for `tenantId`, `endpoint`, and `type` correspond to those for Tinylicious, where `7070` is the default port for Tinylicious.

 ```javascript
 const user = {
     id: "UserId",